cchitsiang/awesome-stars/topics.md

 - [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired data platform with additional data mesh capability to automate, schedule and design data pipelines and workflows.
 Dataplane is written in Golang with a React front end
 - [kestra-io/kestra](https://github.com/kestra-io/kestra) - Kestra is an infinitely scalable orchestration and scheduling platform, creating, running, scheduling, and monitoring millions of complex pipelines.
 - [ngneat/falso](https://github.com/ngneat/falso) - All the Fake Data for All Your Real Needs 🙂
-- [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - Airbyte is an open-source EL(T) platform that helps you replicate your data in your warehouses, lakes and databases.
+- [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - Data integration pipelines from APIs, databases & files to warehouses & lakes.
 - [glideapps/glide-data-grid](https://github.com/glideapps/glide-data-grid) - 🦝 Glide Data Grid is a no compromise, outrageously react fast data grid with rich rendering, first class accessibility, and full TypeScript support.
 - [TanStack/query](https://github.com/TanStack/query) - 🤖 Powerful asynchronous state management, server-state utilities and data fetching for TS/JS, React, Solid, Svelte and Vue.
 - [altair-graphql/altair](https://github.com/altair-graphql/altair) - ✨⚡️ A beautiful feature-rich GraphQL Client for all platforms.